GoogleCloudPlatform/ai-on-gke/ray-on-gke/guides/tpu/README.md

 ### Manually Installing the TPU Initialization Webhook

-The TPU Initialization Webhook automatically injects the `TPU_WORKER_ID`, `TPU_NAME`, and `TPU_WORKER_HOSTNAMES` environment variables necessary for multi-host TPU clusters.
-The webhook needs to be installed once per GKE cluster and requires a Kuberay Operator running v1.1 and GKE cluster version of 1.28+.
+The TPU Initialization Webhook automatically bootstraps the TPU environment for TPU clusters.
+The webhook needs to be installed once per GKE cluster and requires a Kuberay Operator running v1.1+ and GKE cluster version of 1.28+.

 1. `git clone https://github.com/GoogleCloudPlatform/ai-on-gke`
 2. `cd applications/ray/kuberay-tpu-webhook`